14 Tips for Quieting Your Monkey Mind

 According to Cammi Vance, a New York City-based Bikram yoga instructor, your monkey mind is the part of your mind that is separated from your body and distracted from the present moment.
 This reflexive mind is always prepared to worry, judge, analyze, and compare your surroundings, which causes you to miss the moment.

 Practicing yoga will give you a chance to connect with yourself, as well as give your mind a chance to welcome any healing that needs to be done.
 A monkey mind is an active and playful mind that is easily distracted.
 Through yoga, you can learn how to quiet your mind at any given moment.
-You can learn how to push the monkey aside and allow yourself the inner peace that you deserve.
+Yoga helps you learn how to push the monkey aside and allow yourself the inner peace that you deserve.

 11. Use mantras or affirmations to quiet the monkeys.